 If you post a statement to social media, you are responsible for creating a platform that other people will then use to make their own commentary.

 A common scenario:

-You make a statement relating to antisemitism (or Israel, or what’s been happening in Labour in the last five years).
+You make a statement relating to antisemitism (or Israel, or Jeremy’s Corbyn’s Labour).
 The comments start coming in.
 They start to veer away from your non-racist statement into allegations about how the right are just making up claims of antisemitism to smear the left.

 Then Jewish people or allies come in to talk about their experiences of antisemitism on the left, how it is real and that dismissing it is contributing to the problem.

 A massive argument ensues in a sub-thread where one or more Jews (or allies) are fighting a lonely battle against some socialist bro who thinks that left-wing antisemitism is a contradiction in terms, who starts leaning into making antisemitic statements and invoking antisemitic tropes, and regards any effort to point this out as justification for his belief that people are just out to attack the left, which he personifies.
 Things get heated, and the people involved are obviously upset.